chrisytharp/GoCheckPasswordListForPassword/README.md

 # GoCheckPasswordListForPassword

-checks to see if a password is in a list
+<b> checks to see if a password is in a list

 --- Steps to Run the Program ---
 1. Create a Directory for Your Project